 - xPC Target Embedded Option

 Matlab supports Windows 7 (32 and 64 bit), Linux (64 bit) and Mac OS X (Intel).
 For detailed systems requirements please visit the Mathworks website.

 Costs & Ordering Information

-Matlab is licensed centrally and is available at no charge to all faculty, staff, researchers and graduate students* for non-commercial Teaching and Research purposes related to UBC, including installation for these purposes on home computers.
+Matlab is licensed centrally and is available at no charge to all faculty, staff, researchers and graduate students* for non-commercial Teaching and Research purposes related to UBC.

 Students: if you're taking a course based on Matlab, you can get the Matlab and Simulink Student Version directly from Mathworks.
 Note that additional special toolboxes for the Student Version may need to be purchased as well depending upon your Matlab needs.